-The Department of Public Safety will issue a timely warning for Clery Act crimes that occur on Brown University's Clery Act geography that (a) are reported to a campus security authority and (b) considered by the Vice President of Public Safety and Emergency Management or their designee to represent a serious or continuing threat to students and employees.
+The Department of Public Safety will issue a timely warning for Clery Act crimes that occur on Brown University's Clery Act geography that (a) are reported to a campus security authority and (b) considered by Vice President for Campus Safety or their designee to represent a serious or continuing threat to students and employees.
 The timely warning, which is called a Crime Alert, will not disclose the name(s) of the victim(s).